Category: music

 Wellington Heritage Festival Returns in October

-The Wellington Heritage Festival will return this October, offering a range of events that celebrate the stories, landscapes, and communities of the Greater Wellington region.
-The festival aims to provide insights into the area's heritage.
-Wellington City Council provides email…
+The Wellington Heritage Festival is set to return in October, offering a diverse program of events that highlight the stories, landscapes, and communities of the Greater Wellington region.

 -